 NPAC personnel take action to resend a failed subscriptionVersion create.

 The NPAC SMS issues an M-CREATE for the subscriptionVersion to each of the Local SMSs that previously failed, and is accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface,SVCD – SvCreateDownload.

 Each Local SMS will reply to the M-Create.
+For the XML interface,DNLR – DownloadReply.

 NPAC SMS waits for all Local SMSs to report successful subscription version creation.